A Link Between Metabolic Health and Nerve Health

 An extensive review of the effect of exercise on diabetic neuropathy notes studies showing beneficial effects on sensation, neuropathic pain, nerve regeneration, and overall longevity of nerve health .

 3.Take your vitamins

-Several of the B vitamins are known to support nerve health and can create neuropathic issues if deficient.
+Several of the B vitamins support nerve health.
 Among these are B-6, B-12, and folate [3,18].
 Thiamine and riboflavin also play a role in maintaining nerve health.

 Riboflavin is involved in the healthy metabolism of other B vitamins including folate and B-6 .
 As such, it has a positive influence over homocysteine levels.
-High homocysteine is a risk factor for developing neuropathy .
+High homocysteine is a risk factor for developing nerve issues .

-Magnesium is a mineral involved in the normal transmission of nerve impulses.
+Magnesium is a mineral that plays a role in the normal transmission of nerve impulses.
 High glucose states use more magnesium, leading to a higher risk of deficiency in those with high blood sugar .
-Magnesium is involved in modulating normal insulin response.
+Magnesium plays a role in modulating normal insulin response.
 It is common for people on a standard American diet to get less than the recommended amount of magnesium.

 Alpha Lipoic Acid is a fat and water-soluble antioxidant.
-It has been used in Europe for many years to support nerve health.
 Doses of 600 mg per day have been just as beneficial as some higher doses tested .
 Studies also show some beneficial effects regarding insulin resistance.
 Because it may reduce blood glucose levels, it is important to check with your physician before starting Alpha Lipoic Acid if you are on medications that also reduce blood glucose.